JasonQiu1/personalwiki/ShowThenTell.md

 # [[ShowThenTell|Show, Then Tell]]
->*Jae screamed at Hale, "I wish I was never born so I wouldn't have even a single iota of chance to ever meet you!"
+>*Jae screamed at Hale, "I wish I was never born so I wouldn't have even a single iota of a chance to ever meet you!"
->
 >Jae hated Hale.*
 ---